 The first step when designing an OLAP cube is to identify the level of granularity, the cube’s measures, and the cube’s dimensions.
 This is important because trying to incorporate dimensions or measures in a cube that are not consistent with the granularity will cause inaccurate calculations and thus incorrect answers.
 For example, let’s assume you were hoping to count students by term but you set your level of granularity at the course level.
 For each student taking more than one course in a given term, they would be counted more than once!
 Obviously, this leads to confusion and inaccuracy, and is something that must be carefully watched during OLAP development.

-Next, we need to determine what measures and dimensions will be needed.
+Next, we must determine what measures and dimensions will be needed.
 The best way to do this is to ask your target user groups the following questions:

 - What are the three most frequent questions you are asked that this OLAP cube should answer?